Odyssey

 listen

-The listen property specifies the IP address and port the will listen on for callbacks.
+The listen property specifies the IP address and port the router will listen on for subscription callbacks.
 We haven't changed it from the default value here; but note that for security reasons, it's best to expose a separate port that's available only through your internal network.

 path

-The path property states the specific path of our 's callback endpoint.
+The path property states the specific path of our router's callback endpoint.
 It should match the value appended to the public_url.
 If you don't specify a path here, it takes the value of /callback by default.

 heartbeat_interval

 Note: The heartbeat_interval property is optional.
-You might not want your constantly checking in—particularly if your architecture follows a pay-by-function-call model!
+You might not want your subgraph constantly checking in—particularly if your architecture follows a pay-by-function-call model!
 You can disable these check-ins by passing disabled in place of the number of seconds.

 subgraphs